foreverphoenix/the-phoenix-flavour/WABBAJACK-AUR.md

 # AURORA - A VISUAL OVERHAUL

-*Aurora is a visuals-only Wabbajack list for Skyrim Special Edition with an emphasis on consistency.
+*Aurora is a visuals-only Wabbajack list for Skyrim Special Edition with emphasis on consistency.
 Based on Skyrim Modding Essentials.*

 Please visit the [official website](https://thephoenixflavour.com/skyrim-se/aur/introduction) for more information, documentation, and installation instructions.